 CBC Senior Manager

-The course will take place online and teaching will be split between our online learning platform and live Zoom discussions.
-Teaching begins at 7pm and will run until 8.45pm on Thursday evenings, unless otherwise stated.
+The course will take place in London and teaching begins at 7pm and will run until 9pm on Tuesday evenings, unless otherwise stated.
 All times listed below are UK-time.
-This is a course that happens live, with specific timings (in the same way that it would happen in our offices).
-Date for the Agent Pitch Workshop and Industry Webinar are still to be confirmed.
+Date for the Industry Masterclass is still to be confirmed.

 ORIENTATION AND COMMITTING: PART I

-Introductory session with Cathy Rentzenbrink and CBC’s Director Anna Davis.
-Cathy and Anna will welcome the group, explain how everything works and how to get the most out of the course.
+Introductory session.
+Christie Watson and a senior CBC team member will welcome the group, explain how everything works .
 There will be an opportunity to get to know each other and discuss commitment and motivation, regular writing practice and how to get the work done.
-Each student will be encouraged to think about where they are in their project and where they would like to be in three months’ time.
+We will discuss criticism, how to give and receive, in order that all writers get the most benefit from the course.
+Each writer will be encouraged to think about where they are in their project and where they would like to be in three months’ time.

 Workshops x 3